Photo by Gabriel Jorby. CC BY-ND 2.0

 Correction: We erroneously referred to the Enterprise "access transparency" feature when describing audit logs, and have corrected this language.

-[1] When Google rebranded from G Suite to Google Workspace in late 2020, they changed a number of the names of their offerings.
+[1] When Google rebranded from G Suite to Google Workspace in late 2020, it changed a number of the names of its offerings.
 Those can be found here.
-On top of the four core versions editions with varying levels of storage and support, Google has some additional offerings for government organizations, nonprofits and schools.
+On top of the four core versions with varying levels of storage and support, Google has some additional offerings for government organizations, nonprofits, and schools.
 Then there’s Google Workspace Essentials, which includes most Workspace applications (e.g., Google Drive) except for Gmail and Calendar.